shrinerb/shrine-transloadit/README.md

 of processing.
 Then you can call the plugin again in the route to save the results to your attachment column.

+The **[demo app]** shows a complete implementation of this flow, and can serve as a good baseline for your own implementation.

 ## Usage

 Transloadit assemblies are built inside `#transloadit_process` method in your